(This devotion was first published on this site on 7/23/2016)

 “Watch and pray so that you will not fall into temptation...”

 Matthew 26: 40

-There are many frightening and disheartening things happening in our world today.
+There’s much happening in our world today, and a lot of it is frightening and disheartening.
 It is easy to get distracted.
 Jesus instructed his disciples to watch and pray so that they would not fall into temptation.
-It is tempting to spend time chatting idly about what is going on politically; it is tempting to chit-chat about the critical social and financial issues affecting our nation; it is tempting to spend all our time pursuing those pleasures and activities that distract our minds from the frightening realities around us, but Jesus says, “watch and pray.”
+It is tempting to spend time chatting idly about what is going on politically and socially; it is tempting to chit-chat about the financial issues affecting our nation; it is tempting to spend all our time pursuing those pleasures and activities that distract our minds from the frightening realities around us, but Jesus says, “watch and pray.”

-Jesus found it necessary to go before the Father daily to pray.
+Jesus often found it necessary to go before the Father daily to pray.
 Even though he was fully divine, he was also fully human and therefore faced temptations common to humanity.
 Jesus prayed because he had a mission to fulfill, and he was going to achieve this mission in partnership with God the Father and with the Holy Spirit.
-Jesus prayed early, to demonstrate to us how we ought to be in times like this, not distracted or frightened, but focused.
-Jesus prayed to demonstrate to us that we can do no good thing on this earth, apart from him (John 15:5).
+Jesus prayed regularly, to demonstrate to us how we ought to be in times like this; not distracted or frightened, but focused and dependent on him.
+Jesus prayed to demonstrate to us, that we can do no good thing apart from him (John 15:5)

-Today, Jesus invites you again to watch and pray.
+Today, Jesus invites you again to “watch and pray.”
 He invites you to turn your gaze upon him, no matter what else is going on in your life or in your world.
-Jesus invites you to discern the times and not to be frightened or distracted, but focused only on him.
-Jesus reminds you to shelter in him, your ever present help in trouble.
-So start your day off right, watch and pray that you may not fall into temptation.
+Jesus invites you not to be frightened or distracted but focused only on him.
+All others will disappoint; only Jesus is steadfast.
+So, start your day off right, watch and pray that you may not fall into temptation.